Ketuvim: Sifrei Emet

-These three books are also the only ones in the Hebrew Bible with a special system of cantillation notes that are designed to emphasize parallel stichs within verses.
+These three books are also the only ones in the Hebrew Bible with a special system of cantillation that is designed to emphasize parallel stichs within verses.
 However, the beginning and end of the book of Job are in the normal prose system.

 Five Megillot

 The five relatively short books of Song of Songs, Book of Ruth, the Book of Lamentations, Ecclesiastes and Book of Esther are collectively known as the Five Megillot (Hamesh Megillot/ Five Scrolls).
 These are the latest books collected and designated as "authoritative" in the Jewish canon.
 These scrolls are traditionally read over the course of the year in many Jewish communities.
 The list below presents them in the order they are read in the synagogue on holidays, beginning with the Song of Songs on Passover.

 Other books

 The remaining books in the Ketuvim are the Book of Daniel, Ezra–Nehemiah and the Books of Chronicles.
 These books share a number of distinguishing characteristics: